Azure/node-sqlserver/README.md

+# Archived

+This repository is archived and no longer being maintained.
+If you are looking for a Node.js driver for SQL Server, please check out [Tedious](https://github.com/tediousjs/tedious).

 # Note

 This driver is a native C driver that uses the Microsoft ODBC driver under the hood.
-If you are looking for a pure javascript driver with no dependencies please check out [Tedious](https://github.com/pekim/tedious).
+If you are looking for a pure javascript driver with no dependencies please check out [Tedious](https://github.com/tediousjs/tedious).

 # Microsoft Driver for Node.js for SQL Server